Top 10 Information

 taken steps to secure your systems from external

 “hacker” threats.
-But what steps have you taken to
+But what steps have you taken

-protect your organization from your own employees?
+to protect your organization from your own

-The Computer Security Institute estimates that
+employees?
+The Computer Security Institute

-within the enterprise.
+misuse comes from within the enterprise.

-Managing your employees and their access to data
+Managing your employees and their access to

-employees bypass many of your controls designed to
+inside, employees bypass many of your controls

-protect your data from unwanted intruders.
-Even if
+designed to protect your data from unwanted

-you maintain passwords on confidential documents,
+intruders.
+Even if you maintain passwords on

-employees can run scripts that detect and remove
+scripts that detect and remove passwords on

-employee threat?
-Identify your vulnerabilities and
+Identify your vulnerabilities and integrate

-integrate security solutions at the network level.
+security solutions at the network level.

 The top three reasons why you need employee